Finally! The solution to lined blockwork/concrete walls is here….

 What is Nulfire?

 Nulfire is installed into the primary fire-rated wall and projects the Quadra forward to be in line with the wall liner.
-The Quadra fire rating is then protected, and a smooth surface finish is achieved.
+The Quadra Riser Door fire rating is then protected, and a smooth surface finish is achieved.

 Points to note: